-Perspective, Scale and Proportion
+Spring Term Perspective, Scale and Proportion

-1- and 2-point perspective techniques will be recapped and built on from those learnt in the students will complete tasks to draw the face and figure correctly and then place them in the scale drawings.
+1- and 2-point perspective techniques will be recapped and built on from those learnt in the DT Architecture projects.
+Students will learn about scale and apply these drawing processes to draw realistic and distorted views which can be used to tell a story.